-• Now you have to configure the project.
+Now you have to configure the project.
 You can use one of the three tools explained above.

 Also, for FW4SPL, we recommend to use the Ninja generator.
-It builds faster, and it is much better for everyday use because it is fast as hell to check the files you need to compile.
+It builds faster, and is much better for everyday use because of how fast it is at figuring out which files need to be built.
 In other words, with Ninja the compilation starts instantly whereas Make spends a dozen of seconds to check what should be compiled before actually compiling something.
 So if you plan to develop with FW4SPL, go with Ninja.
 If you only want to give a single try, you can live with the standard "Unix Makefiles" generator.

-To use make, here with ccmake:
+To use make, here with ccmake :

 '''

+$ cd Dev/Build/Debug

 $ ccmake ../../Src/fw4spl

 '''

-To use ninja:
+To use ninja :

 '''

+$ cd Dev/Build/Debug

 $ ccmake -G Ninja ../../Src/fw4spl

 '''

-- Change the following cmake arguments - CMAKE\INSTALL\PREFIX: set the install location (~/Dev/Install/Debug or Release) - CMAKE\BUILD\TYPE: set to Debug or Release - EXTERNAL\LIBRARIES: set the install path of the third party libraries you compiled before.(ex: ~/Deps/Install/Debug) - PROJECT\TO\BUILD: set the list of the projects you want to build (ex: VRRender, Tuto01Basic ...), each project should be separated by ";" - PROJECT\TO\INSTALL: set the name of the application to install
+· Change the following cmake arguments

+- BUILD_FW4SPL-AR: allow to enable/disable the fw4spl-ar repository if you cloned it. - BUILD_FW4SPL-EXT: allow to enable/disable the fw4spl-ext repository if you cloned it. - BUILD_FW4SPL-OGRE: allow to enable/disable the fw4spl-ogre repository if you cloned it. - CMAKE_INSTALL_PREFIX: set the install location, here ~/Dev/Install/Debug - CMAKE_BUILD_TYPE: set the build type 'Debug', 'Release', 'RelWithDebInfo' or 'MinSizeRel' - EXTERNAL_LIBRARIES: set the install path of the third party libraries you compiled earlier.(ex : ~/Dev/Install/Debug) - PROJECTS_TO_BUILD: set the list of the projects you want to build (ex: VRRender, Tuto01Basic ...), each project should be separated by ";" - PROJECTS_TO_INSTALL: set the name of the application to install - Press "c" to configure and then "g" to generate the makefiles.

-- If PROJECT TO BUILD is empty, all application will be compiled - If PROJECT\TO\INSTALL is empty, no application will be installed
+- If PROJECTS_TO_BUILD is empty, all application will be compiled - If PROJECTS_TO_INSTALL is empty, no application will be installed